|Policy & Guidance|

 The HHS regulations at Subparts B, C, and D include additional protections for specific populations as follows:

-Certain research activities are exempt from regulatory requirements for an FWA and IRB oversight (45 CFR part 46.101(b)).
+Certain research activities are exempt from regulatory requirements for an FWA and IRB oversight (45 CFR 46.101(b)).
 OHRP guidance states that institutions must adopt clear procedures under which the IRB (or some authority other than the investigator) determines whether proposed research is exempt from the human subjects regulations.
 NIH will make a final determination as to whether proposed activities are covered by the regulations or are in an exempt category, based on the information provided in the Research Plan.

-Unless all research activities meet the criteria for one or more exemptions from 45 CFR part 46, research involving human subjects may only be conducted under an HHS award if the organization has a current OHRP approved FWA and provides certification that an Institutional Review Board (IRB) registered under the specific Assurance has reviewed and approved the proposed activity in accordance with the HHS regulations.
+Unless all research activities meet the criteria for one or more exemptions from 45 CFR 46, research involving human subjects may only be conducted under an HHS award if the organization has a current OHRP approved FWA and provides certification that an Institutional Review Board (IRB) registered under the specific Assurance has reviewed and approved the proposed activity in accordance with the HHS regulations.

 In accepting an award that supports human subjects research, the grantee institution assumes responsibility for all research conducted under the award, including protection of human subjects at all participating and consortium sites, and for ensuring that an FWA and certification of IRB review and approval exists for each site before human subjects research may begin.
 When consultants are performing research involving human subjects on NIH-funded projects, the consultant's institution must establish an approved FWA.